dan-koller/Spring-Accounting-Service/README.md

 salaries for selected employees, get a list of employees on a payroll (all or for a certain period).

 ## Endpoints
-There are several endpoints avaibale based on different usecases.
+There are several endpoints available based on different uses.

 ### \> Signing up
 **POST**  `/api/auth/signup`: Sign up new users for the service.
 Request body: